shariq1989/cookbook/content/recipe/carnitas.md

 #### Can I freeze carnitas?

 You sure can.
-For best results, reserve some of the meat and juice before broiling.
+For best results, reserve some meat and juice before broiling.
 I prefer to put the pork into a freezer-safe container and store the reserved juices separately in a Ziploc bag.
 The carnitas will freeze for up to 3 months.

 When you’re ready to eat, let both defrost in the refrigerator overnight.
 To serve, pour the contents of the Ziploc bag into a bowl and warm it in the microwave for thirty seconds.
 Reheat the carnitas by frying them in a cast-iron skillet or frying pan.
 When the pork is thoroughly reheated, drizzle the meat with the reserved juices.
 Prepare your tortillas and toppings, and enjoy!